Application Process for 2018 - 2019

 Step 6: Check out the Cost of Attendance of your program.

 The 2017 - 2018 Cost of Attendance (COA) budgets are available for all programs.
 These will assist you in determining the maximum amount you can borrow for your year in your program.
+We will update the website when 2018-19 COA is available.

 Step 7: Complete Entrance Counseling

 First time Direct loan Subsidized/Unsubsidized and Grad PLUS borrowers at Touro University California must complete Entrance Counseling before applying for student loans.
 Entrance Counseling is an online tutorial that teaches students about their rights and responsibilities as loan borrowers.
 Go to Studentloans.gov and sign in using your FSA ID.
+To check Federal Loan Balances, please go to the National Student Loan Data System (NSLDS) website.
+You will need your FSA ID to access your account.

 Step 8: Go online and e-sign your electronic Master Promissory Note (eMPN).